redisjohn/spfetch/README.md

 1. Add cluster credentials to the vault.

+		If you are using DNS:
     	./credstore  add --fqdn cluster1.mydomain.com --user redisuser --pass mypassword

+		If you are not Using DNS, specify the --ip flag with the IP address of the cluster's primary (master) node.
+    	./credstore  add --fqdn cluster1.mydomain.com --user redisuser --pass mypassword --ip 10.7.8.6

 1. To fetch a support Package